gmullerb/react-reducer-provider/readme/with-injection.md

 import SomeComponent1 from './path/to/SomeComponent1'
 import SomeComponent2 from './path/to/SomeComponent2'
-import SomeComponentN from './path/to/SomeComponentN' import someReducerContext from '../path/to/SomeReducerContext' import { useReducerContext } from 'react-reducer-context' import React from 'react'
+import SomeComponentN from './path/to/SomeComponentN' import { useNamedReducer } from 'react-named-reducer' import React from 'react'

 export default function SomeContainer() {
-  const { state, dispatch } = useReducerContext(someReducerContext)
+  const { state, dispatch } = useNamedReducer('someNamedReducer')
   return (
     <div>
       <SomeComponent1 dispatch={dispatch}/>